jenkinsci/leanix-microservice-intelligence-plugin/README.md

 * **LeanIX-Manifest-Path -readonly-** : This field is readonly, it will be filled automatically after the first run of the plugin.
 This is the path to the manifest file that is specified in the central configuration.
 If it is not specified, the default will be "/lx-manifest.yml".
 * **Hostname**: Enter the host name for the appropriate LeanIX region in which your workspace is located.
 * **Apitoken**: Enter the API token that matches the host name or your workspace in this protected field.
 * **Result in case of failure**: Indicate what influence a failure of the LeanIX plugin should have on EXACTLY THIS JOB.
 If you do not make a selection, the selection of the central configuration is used.
 If you make a selection, the entry for the central configuration for this job will be overwritten.
+Before the next restart of Jenkins, the central configuration result setting will not be used again.
 * **Dependency manager of the SCM**: Select which DependencyManager you use for your project.
 This information is important so that the correct dependencies can be generated from your SCM and integrated into the appropriate factsheet.
 The LeanIX plugin currently supports NPM, MAVEN and GRADLE.
 * **Use this LeanIX Build Step**: This checkbox indicates whether the LeanIX Build step should be executed or skipped.
 You can use this to switch it on and off as per job.